bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 }
 ```

 For those who may wonder, I use the default color palette from [TailwindCSS](https://tailwindcss.com/docs/customizing-colors#default-color-palette).
-Also, I use light gray and dark gray instead of `white` and `black` following [this guideline](https://material.io/design/color/dark-theme.html#properties).
+Also, I use light gray and dark gray instead of `white` and `black` to reduce eye strain following [this guideline](https://material.io/design/color/dark-theme.html#properties).

 ## Storing user preference

 For storage solution, I use `localStorage` because of its simplicity.
-Then there are two parts of the problem left which are storing to `localStorage` and loading from `localStorage`.
+Then there are two problem left which are storing to `localStorage` and loading from `localStorage`.

 ### Storing to localStorage